 A giant chessboard sits on the terrace, complete with marble pieces lit by LEDs for nighttime games.
 This feature alone hints at the playful luxury that defines the entire Philipp Plein House aesthetic.

-Inside, you’ll find an entrance hall, main lounge, “jungle room,” dining room, library, kitchen, terrace, and multiple bedrooms.
+Inside are a dramatic entrance hall, lounge, jungle room, dining space, library, kitchen, terrace and several bedrooms.
 Each space showcases Plein’s signature luxury style with no expense spared on materials or craftsmanship.

-The jungle room deserves special mention with its wild mix of patterns and textures that would make most interior designers nervous.
+The jungle room mixes daring patterns and textures to create a fully immersive, adventurous space.
 Yet somehow, in this context, the combination works perfectly to create an immersive experience.

 YouTubers who’ve toured the guest house often struggle to find words that capture its grandeur.
 The blue guest bedroom and pink guest bedroom each offer distinct color schemes while maintaining the overall theme of opulent comfort.